nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Responsible & Trustworthy AI,
+  - Responsible & Trustworthy AI
   - AI Safety
   - Societal Impact of AI
   - AI Ethics